coolbho3k/manuf/README.md

 The latest version of the manuf database can be found in the [Wireshark git repository](https://code.wireshark.org/review/gitweb?p=wireshark.git;a=blob_plain;f=manuf).
-The database there is updated about once a week, so you may want to grab the latest version to use instead of using the one provided here.
+The database there is updated about once a week, so you may want to grab the latest version to use instead of using the one provided here by using the --update flag on the command line:

+    python manuf.py --update 00:00:00